alexblackie/secretary/README.md

 ## Deployment

-This is an Erlang/Elixir application, so deployment should be fairly straightforward.
+### Releasing

+Before anything, we need to generate a release tarball.

-* Ensure you are compiling on the same OS as the production server.
+* Ensure you are compiling on the same OS as the production server (yes, distro matters).
 * Ensure you have configured `config/config.prod.exs` with the right values.
 * Copy `rel/config.exs.example` to `rel/config.exs` and fill in the `cookie` value with a random string.
 * Run `MIX_ENV=prod mix release`

+### Ansible!

+Check out the `./deploy` directory in the repo, which contains a fully-functioning Ansible playbook for deploying secretary to one or more servers.
+This is what I use to deploy my instances.

+### Or Manually

+If you haven't yet tried Ansible and aren't willing to change your life, then you can also deploy the app manually.

-* Upload `rel/secretary/releases/$VERSION/secretary.tar.gz` to a server (where `$VERSION` is the release that is in `mix.exs`).
+* Upload `rel/secretary/releases/$VERSION/secretary.tar.gz` to a server.
 * On the server, extract the tarball and run `bin/secretary start` to start a forked background process.
+* You'll want to configure some sort of reverse-proxy like NGINX to terminate TLS and bind to a "normal" port like 443.

 ### Extra: A systemd service